Wandering Rocks opens with the confusingly

 would immediately recognize the words Vere dignum, few

-of the monogram begins "et iustum est" because the
+the monogram begins "et iustum est" because the

-monogram, which appears in at least three different medieval
+monogram (which appears in at least three different medieval

-manuscripts, implicitly contains the letters UEREDIGNUM.
+manuscripts) contains the letters UEREDIGNUM.
+(Ancient Romans

-Christi Watershed
+2013 article on Corpus Christi Watershed